petitnau/algorand-vaults/README.md

 ## Depositing funds

-To deposit funds into the contract, the vault owner can simply send a pay transaction to the escrow account.
+To deposit funds into the contract, the vault creator can simply send a pay transaction to the escrow account.

 ```bash
 $ goal clerk send --from={ACCOUNT} --to={ESCROWACCOUNT} --amount=9876 --out=txn.tx -d ~/node/data